 If you have heartburn that occurs two times a week or more, and you experience other related symptoms, you may be diagnosed with GERD.

 It’s important to note any changes that occur in your digestive habits.
 Are you starting to experience heartburn when you didn’t before?
 Do you find that you’re more sensitive to certain foods than you used to be?
 These may be natural effects of aging.
 However, if symptoms persist, it’s important to make an appointment with your doctor to avoid other potentially dangerous health conditions.

 Almost anyone can experience GER after consuming a large meal or when lying down too quickly after eating.
 However, risk factors for GERD are typically more specific.
 They may include:

 - connective tissue disorders that weaken your LES

 - alcohol use

 - Zollinger-Ellison syndrome

-Stomach acid can gradually damage the cells and tissues in your esophagus, leading to the formation of scar tissue.
-This can make swallowing more difficult.
-Such damage can also lead to open sores in the esophagus (esophageal ulcers).
-It can even cause cancerous changes in the lining of the lower esophagus in some cases.
+Stomach acid can gradually damage the cells and tissues in your esophagus.
+This can lead to the formation of scar tissue, which can make swallowing more difficult.
+Such damage can also lead to open sores in your esophagus, known as esophageal ulcers.
+It can even cause cancerous changes in the lining of your lower esophagus.

-Complications of GERD may also include lung inflammation and infection, throat inflammation, and the collection of fluid in the sinuses and middle ear.
+Complications of GERD can also include lung inflammation and infection, throat inflammation, and the collection of fluid in your sinuses and middle ear.